Thank you for visiting my page, it's all a bit 'me, me, me' but then, it's a bio page so It's to be expected really.

 Being a writer wasn't my original career choice, I worked in a multitude of roles for decades before realising that I wanted to pursue my childhood love of words.

-After the success of my first book and competition project, I chose to return to education and enrolled at University, this was when I discovered that my school teachers had been wrong, I wasn't clumsy or daft, I have Dyslexia and Dyspraxia, and it's been a huge relief to find out about the immense amount of support available to people with these differences now.
+After the success of my first book and competition project, I chose to return to education and enrolled at University.
+I have Dyslexia and Dyspraxia, and it's been a huge relief to find out about the immense amount of support available to people with these differences now.
 I've actively worked, with my youngest daughter (a fellow Dyspraxic) to raise awareness for the Dyspraxia Foundation UK.

-During my time at University, I received a stage three Breast Cancer diagnosis and following on from the required surgery, chemotherapy, and radiotherapy, I have now resumed my undergraduate studies.
+During my time at University, I received a Cancer diagnosis.
 The support offered by people has been illuminating, and the journey has been transformative.
 It's certainly given me a greater understanding for future writing projects.

 Self-published illustrated book for children: The Lilac Story this was a TEAJA book, for charity.